SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 <br>
 # Modelling Overview

-If we can build a model that accuractly predicts loyalty scores for the customers for whom we have that data, then we can use this model to predict the customer loyalty score for the customers that do not.
+If there is a model that accuractly predicts loyalty scores for the customers that have that data, then we can use that model to predict the customer loyalty score for the customers that do not.

-In machine learning form, we do so by subsetting our modeling data into a training set and a test set.
-We will then train and test the model using the three approaches:
+In supervised machine learning form, the data can be randomly subset into a training set and a test set.
+Then we can train and test our OLS Mulitple Linear model, Decision Tree, and Random Forest models.

-* Linear Regression
-* Decision Tree
-* Random Forest

 ___
 <br>
 # Linear Regression <a name="linreg-title"></a>

-We utlise the scikit-learn library within Python to model our data using Linear Regression.
+The scikit-learn library within Python contains all the functionality we need for each of these, incluing Linear Regression.
 The code sections below are broken up into 4 key sections:

 * Data Import
 * Data Preprocessing